KeithDeSantis/PicAsso/README.md

 * `Expansive Sorting`

 At the moment the code is configured to run Expansive Sorting as I was most please with those results.
 The original intention with the program was to create a collage of my favorite albums, but it can be used on any set of images.

+Has capabilites to download album art of all of a user's liked songs, given a config.py file is provided with the following constants:

+* `CLIENT`: The client token of an application made through Spotify for Developers
+* `CLIENT_SECRET`: The corresponding secret token
+* `REDIRECT_URI`: The redirect uri setup for the app on the Spotify for Developers page
+* `NUMBER_OF_LIKED_SONGS`: The number of liked songs for the given user